Art Toronto

 It’s at the forefront of my curatorial practice for two reasons.

-Firstly, because it energizes me when the artists with whom I’m engaging feel a connection to the curatorial theme(s) and feel that the space I’m creating will serve their work(s) in a good way.
+Firstly, because it energizes me when the artists with whom I’m engaging feel a connection to the curatorial theme(s) and feel that the space I’m creating will serve their artwork in a good way.
 I love learning about their creative process and how their life’s journey is reflected in what they put out into the world through their art.
 As much as possible, I always want to ensure there is creative/conceptual alignment between myself and the artists I curate.
-Their “buy-in” to the curatorial vision is a crucial step for me…if the theme(s) isn’t landing, I’ve got to reassess my curatorial direction.
+Their “buy-in” to the curatorial vision is a crucial step for me…if the theme(s) isn’t landing, I reassess my curatorial direction.

 Secondly, because of historical exhibitionary practices of Indigenous art, culture, and well, bodies.
 In the past, Indigenous peoples, and peoples colonially deemed “Other”, were denied the right to (re-)present themselves and their cultures.
 They had little to no say when, where, and how their ways of being were exhibited, and in this way, they were denied sovereignty of self and of Nationhood.
 However, for more than forty years in the Canadian art context, Indigenous artists have been unapologetically demanding the right to self-determination within museum and gallery spaces.
 I humbly walk the pathways they “bushwhacked” for me as Métis Auntie, Marjorie Beaucage, would say.
 Said differently, we are best equipped to speak about who we are and what informs our creativity, which can be anything and everything!